vijay-maripi/Hackday-Albania/README.md

 * In vulhub you can practice your hacking skills through CTF (CAPTURE THE FLAG: contest is a special kind of cybersecurity competition designed to challenge its participants to solve computer security problems and/or capture and defend computer systems.)

 ## HackDay Albania's 2016 CTF.
-* it is one of the CTF FROM Vulnhub.com
+* It is one of the CTF FROM Vulnhub.com
 * The level is beginner to intermediate .
 * This challenge is all about cracking ubuntu os and finding the flag, There are different approaches to capture the flag this is the one method among them.